JohnGuru/BankMaster/BankMaster/README.md

 transacted at a Loan sign.

 XP banking is planned but not yet supported.
+Command /bank pay <player> <amount> is planned but not yet supported.

 Note that admin bankmaster commands (set,add,rem) can accept player names instead of UUIDs, but the command will be rejected unless the player is